Ten Ways to Protect Your Assets from Mainecare, Medicaid or a Nursing Home

 Use an Asset Protection Trust

-#4 Get a Divorce or Refuse to Pay
+#4 Get a Divorce or Refuse to Pay: Is Divorce a Viable Asset Protection Plan?

-I only include this, because, even after twenty years of trying to discourage this idea, people still tell me that divorce is their Medicaid approval plan.
+I only include this, because, even after twenty years of trying to discourage this idea, people still tell me that divorce is their Mainecare approval plan.
 Most recently a CPA, a seasoned professional asked me if a couple should divorce to qualify for Mainecare.
 What troubled me was not that she asked, but that she simply wanted me to confirm her belief that refusal to pay or divorce was a good plan to get Medicaid to pay for a nursing home.
-There is presently a hardship rule under the Medicaid rules for an applicant who can’t get money they may be entitled to.
+There is presently a hardship rule under the Mainecare/Medicaid rules for an applicant who can’t get money they may be entitled to.
 If a spouse refuses to pay, it is possible the nursing home, or institutional spouse may still be approved for Medicaid.
 However, it is not automatic.
 A guardian could be appointed to sue the non-cooperative spouse or other person who has the money and refuses.
+The interpretation and application of this rule varies wildly by the state.
+This is another reason why DIY’ing an asset protection plan is NOT a good idea.
+Because the rules are complicated, and they vary by state, and they are always evolving, you should get the advice of a qualified, experienced elder law and estate planning lawyer.

 I Do, But Now “I Don’t”

-“Well”, says the husband and wife, who have been married for forty years, “we’ll simply get divorced”.
+“Well”, says the husband and wife, who have been married for fifty years, “we’ll simply get divorced”.

 #3 Use Your Money or House to Take Care of Your Child or Children